 Read: Best Places to Visit on a Long Weekend

 Goechala is an amazing spot for trekking.
 The climb up to this hill is one of the most exciting treks in North East India.
 Rewards of successfully climbing up to the summit are stunning views of Kanchenjunga and fourteen other peaks in and around Goechala.

-The best time to visit Goechala is between the months of October and November, the weather is cold and it is a great experience climbing up during this time.
-You might want to carry winter clothes and woollies to keep yourself warm in the cold.
+- Tips: As the weather is cold, it is a great experience climbing up during this time.
+Carry woollen clothes to keep yourself warm in the cold.

 Yuksom is a great place to see in summer.
 The lush greenery around is at its brightest best and you can experience a bit of local culture too.
 While most of the people who visit the town of Yuksom are trekkers making their way to Mount Kanchenjunga, there is a fair number of people that come to explore local sites.